pimalaya/core/oauth/README.md

-# pimalaya-oauth2
+# oauth-lib

-Rust library to simplify OAuth 2.0 flows.
+Rust library to deal with OAuth flows.

-See the full [API documentation](https://docs.rs/pimalaya-oauth2/latest/pimalaya_oauth2/) and [some examples](https://git.sr.ht/~soywod/pimalaya/tree/master/item/oauth2/examples).
+See the full [API documentation](https://docs.rs/oauth-lib/latest/oauth/) and [some examples](https://git.sr.ht/~soywod/pimalaya/tree/master/item/oauth/examples).

 *The project is under active development.
 Do not use in production before the `v1.0.0`.*